Musikhochschule Münster

+History

 From 1972 to 2003 the Musikhochschule Münster was integrated as a campus of the Hochschule für Musik Detmold.
 In 2004 the Musikhochschule Münster separated from Detmold and on the basis of the revision of the Hochschule law passed on 16 December 2003 became the Faculty of Music of the University of Münster on 1 April 2004.

 In 2004, the Musikhochschule Münster was the first music school in Germany to introduce the degree Bachelor of Music.
 In addition to the bachelor's degree, the Hochschule now offers the degree of Master of Music, the Diploma of Music and the Certificate.
 As the new degree courses were introduced, the Hochschule benefitted from the long-year cooperation as a department of the Hochschule für Musik Detmold.